This post may contain affiliate links, please see my disclosure policy to learn more.

 If I see a great price on something, I might subscribe to get the deal even if I only need it once.
 Example: I took advantage of a sale on Q-tips Cotton Swabs, 500 Count (Pack of 4) for $6.72 which is only $1.68 per pack of 500.
 These Q-tips were $3.23 per pack at Walmart, that’s a $6.20 saving by buying them in bulk on Amazon Subscribe & Save.
 Do I need 2,000 more Q-tips delivered to my door next month?
 No, so after the item ships, I go into my account (under Account & Lists) and (Your Subscribe & Save Items) cancel that subscription right away.
 You can wait until Amazon sends you the reminder E-mail 5 days before your upcoming order.
 I like to do it immediately, so I don’t forget.

 Select any eligible item from Amazon’s Subscribe & Save store (items are always changing).

 Choose the quantity of the item you’d like to receive as well as a delivery schedule.
 You can choose to have your order delivered in monthly intervals from 1 month to 6 months.
 Remember you can always make changes before the next month.

-Click on “Set Up Now” or “Subscribe Now,” enter your payment information.
+Click “Set Up Now” or “Subscribe Now,” and enter your payment information.
 Amazon will process your payment when your order ships, although it may show as payment pending until it ships.

 It’s all pretty easy once you get used to it.
 Save gas money and get items for less than you would in the store.
 And, always look to see if there is a coupon to combine with your favorite Subscribe & Save items.